neelsmith/latin101/F20/ghpages/assignments/temporal-clauses/exercise/index.md

 Please create a file in your github repository named `temporal-clauses.md`.

-Please answer the following questions: enter one answer per line.
+Please answer the following questions about each of the following setences.
+Enter one answer per line.

-> **1**.
-Cum Achivi Troiam capere non possent, equum ligneum fecērunt,

-1. Does the main verb refer to present or past time?
+- *a*.
+Does the main verb refer to present or past time?
-1. What is the mood of the verb in the temporal clause?
+- *b*.
+What is the mood of the verb in the temporal clause?
-1. What is the tense of the verb in the temporal clause?
+- *c*.
+What is the tense of the verb in the temporal clause?
-1. Is the temporal clause contemporary with or earlier than the main verb?
+- *d*.
+Is the temporal clause contemporary with or earlier than the main verb?

+1. Cum Achivi Troiam capere non possent, equum ligneum fecērunt.
+1. Cum Hercules infans erat, duos serpentes necavit.
+1. Argonautae cum errarent, uoluntate Iunonis delati sunt ad insulam Diam.
+1. Iuno cum ad flumen Euhenum uenisset, Iason Aesonis filius eam transtulit.